AI-Assisted Subsurface Intelligence & Sparse-Data Reconstruction

 - Cloud-scale reconstruction training

-- Integration with adaptive CPT optimization
+- Integration with adaptive CPT optimization through

 These extensions would move the workflow toward: